Pest Control Services in Tampa, Florida

 Norway rats, roof rats, and mice are well established across the Tampa metro.
 Roof rats nest in attics and palm trees, while Norway rats burrow near foundations and sewer lines.
 Both chew through electrical wiring (creating fire hazards), contaminate food, and spread disease.
 Tampa also sees frequent wildlife intrusions from raccoons, armadillos, and bats — armadillos burrow under foundations and damage landscaping, while bat colonies in attics create health hazards from guano accumulation.
 Hurricanes Helene and Milton in 2024 displaced wildlife and drove rodent populations into homes across Hillsborough County.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Tampa pest control pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Tampa pest control provider.

 For fire ant stings with allergic reactions, use an EpiPen if available and call 911.
 For termite swarms, close windows and doors and turn off exterior lights.
 If you discover a bat colony, do not attempt removal — bats are protected under Florida law and improper handling risks rabies exposure.
 Keep children and pets away from all infested areas.